boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/formatting-column.md

 ## Show Value As

-   Click this icon to drop down the menu with `Show Value As`, clicking `Show Value As` option allows to convert the string column type into desired string format.
+   Click on this icon to drop down the menu with the option `Show Value As`.
+Clicking on the `Show Value As` option allows you to convert the string column type into the desired string format.

    ![Select column](/static/assets/working-with-datasource/images/showvalueas.png)

-   The table below illustrates the "Show Value As" types and their corresponding transformations:
+   The table below illustrates the `Show Value As` types and their corresponding transformations.

    <table>
    <tr>